learn-the-web/topics/domains.md

 ### Buying a domain on Hover

 The first step in the whole process is buying a domain.
-I usually buy my domains from [Hover](https://www.hover.com/).
+I usually buy my domains from [Hover](https://hover.com/J2Frl31i)†.

-Though we generally call it “buying” a domain you aren’t technically *buying* it, but *leasing* it for a certain amount of time, usually a year. *And every year you have to pay for it again.*
+Though we generally call it “buying” a domain you aren’t technically _buying_ it, but _leasing_ it for a certain amount of time, usually a year. _And every year you have to pay for it again._

 [**☛ Follow the Hover setup lesson.**](/courses/web-dev-5/buying-a-domain-and-email/)